RomalaMishra/vacbot/README.md

 rosrun Vacbot turtlebot3_teleop.py
 ```
 Now move the bot using W,A,S,D keys and see the bot generate a beautifull map of the world.

+## Contribution
+This project is the result of collaborative efforts.
+Special thanks to all the contributors who have helped build this project.
+Contributions to this project are welcome.
+If you have any ideas for improvements, bug fixes, or additional features, please feel free to fork the repository and submit a pull request.